WHAT IS IN THIS LEAFLET

 Important information about some of the ingredients of FERINJECT

 This medicinal product contains 5.5 mg (or 0.24 mmol) sodium per millilitre of undiluted solution and is to be taken into consideration by patients on a controlled sodium diet.

 HOW FERINJECT IS GIVEN

-Your doctor can administer FERINJECT by three possible routes: undiluted by injection, during dialysis, or diluted by infusion.
+Your doctor can administer FERINJECT by three possible routes: undiluted by injection, during haemodialysis, or diluted by infusion.

 You will be observed for about 30 minutes by your doctor or nurse after each administration.